mbhulin/OrientTutorialSimple/additional_tasks.md

 # Additional Tasks and Quiz
-In this chapter you have learned how to create an OrientDB graph database using OrientDB Console.
+In the previous chapters you have learned how to create an OrientDB graph database using OrientDB Console.
 Now you should do some programming tasks yourself.

 * Add some more unit tests to ``CourseTests.java``
 .